apache/druid/docs/development/extensions-core/kafka-ingestion.md

 The following sections contain examples to help you get started with supervisor specs.

 ### JSON input format supervisor spec example
 The following example demonstrates a supervisor spec for Kafka that uses the `JSON` input format.
-In this case Druid parses the message contents from the value field which are in JSON format:
+In this case Druid parses the message contents in JSON format from the value field:

 ```json
 {